snonux/gemtexter/README.md

 ### Alternative config file path

-If you don't want to mess with `buetow.org.conf`,  you can use an alternative config file path by setting the `CONFIG_FILE_PATH` environment variable, e.g.:
+If you don't want to mess with `buetow.org.conf`, you can use an alternative config file path in `~/.config/buetow.org.conf`, which takes precedence if it exists.
+Another way is to set the `CONFIG_FILE_PATH` environment variable, e.g.:

 ```
 export CONFIG_FILE_PATH=~/.config/my-site.geek.conf